MaciekLesiczka/scala-calendar-events/README.md

 ## Example - infinite weekly events with one event instance shift

-Let's create an event that, starting from 18th Jan 2017, will be occur every Tuesday and Friday every other week.
+Let's create an event that, starting from September 18th, 2017, will occur every every other week, on Tuesday and Friday.
 Series never ends.
-Additionally, event on Friday, 26th January 2018 is moved to one day before.
+Additionally, an event on January 26th, 2018 is moved to one day before.
 Let's print all events in January 2018:

 ``` scala
 import org.joda.time._